miwermi/pyber-analysis/README.md

 <img src="https://github.com/miwermi/pyber-analysis/blob/main/resources/FinalDataset.png" width="250" height="475" alt ="graphic: Ride data from January-April, 2019" align="right">

+The final dataset, shown in the figure on the right (unformatted), contains the sum of the total fares per week throughout the months of January through April, 2019 - again by city type.
+By summing the fares, instead of looking at the individual averages, we see just how much more the frequent, smaller-fared trips of urban users add up, and surpass the higher fares of all other city types.

 Figures 9 & 10: Ride data from January-April, 2019

 ![alt](resources/PyBer_fare_summary.png)